 The end of daylight savings (or “Fall Back”) is now less than a month away.
-Set your calendars for Sunday November 4th.
-Unlike daylight savings most people don’t end up with that “sleep in”, but instead find their kids are up an hour earlier.
+Set your calendars for Sunday, November 1st.
+Unlike daylight saving time most people don’t end up with that “sleep in”, but instead find their kids are up an hour earlier.
 Your kids’ sleep period hasn’t moved, but your clock has. end of daylight savings

-I often embrace the end of daylight savings, as it is much easier to convince my kids it is bedtime when it is dark outside, compared to now as it is still light out when they are getting ready for bed.
-If you are starting to worry about how you are going to handle the end of daylight saving, then you have two choices: go with the flow or prepare your kid for the clock change for the week leading up to it. end of daylight savings
+I often embrace the end of daylight saving time, as it is much easier to convince my kids it is bedtime when it is dark outside, compared to now as it is still light out when they are getting ready for bed.
+If you are starting to worry about how you are going to handle the end of daylight saving, then you have two choices: go with the flow or prepare your kid for the clock change for the week leading up to it. end of d

 Going with the flow.

-If you like to be prepared you can move your child’s bedtime in 15 minute increments every 2 days for the week leading up to the end of daylight savings.
-The aim is to have their internal clocks at the new time right when daylight savings ends.
-You may find that initially your child may not sleep later in the morning (don’t worry they’ll get there) but they have gotten used to the new bedtime, without putting a lot of stress on their little bodies. end of daylight savings
+If you like to be prepared you can move your child’s bedtime in 15-minute increments every 2 days for the week leading up to the end of daylight savings.
+The aim is to have their internal clocks at the new time right when daylight saving ends.
+You may find that initially, your child may not sleep later in the morning (don’t worry they’ll get there) but they have gotten used to the new bedtime, without putting a lot of stress on their little bodies. end of daylight savings

-Along with your choice on how to handle the end of daylight savings, it is important to keep the bedroom conducive to sleep to help the transition.
+Along with your choice on how to handle the end of daylight saving, it is important to keep the bedroom conducive to sleep to help the transition.
 Make sure the bedroom is dark, cool and quiet.
 Use a sound machine on the lowest level if you want.
-Black out shades will be important to differentiate between night and day. end of daylight savings
+Blackout shades will be important to differentiate between night and day. end of daylight savings

 Sunlight is key.